brooksidecasa/brooksidecasa.github.io/projects.md

 ## lawn

 traditional lawns are bad for the environment and invite invasive species. the plan is to work with the local community garden to think up some ideas for a more native, more wildlife-friendly yard solution.

-## self-hosted

-- jellyfin
-- some kind of personal finance software
-- maybe a to-do list?

 ## water line